Student Services

 The following policies are designed to keep the library safe and clean and to ensure its materials are accessible to as many users as possible.
 Use of the library implies agreement and compliance with these policies.

-• All patrons are required to swipe their college-issued ID cards at the circulation desk each time they enter the library.
-ID cards must also be presented when checking out library materials.
+• To ensure library safety and security, all patrons are required to swipe their college-issued ID cards at the circulation desk each time they enter the library.
+College ID cards must also be presented whenever checking out library materials.
+Any exceptions to these policies will be at the sole discretion of the librarian on duty at the time of entry.

 • All non-program materials are subject to recall by the library if requested by another patron.